NVIDIA/NeMo-Aligner/docs/user-guide/evaluation.rst

 ###############

 A detailed description of running evaluation with ``.nemo`` models can be found in Eleuther AI's `documentation <https://github.com/EleutherAI/lm-evaluation-harness?tab=readme-ov-file#nvidia-nemo-models>`_.
 Single- and multi-GPU evaluation is supported.
 The following is an example of running evaluation on the ``hellaswag`` task using a ``.nemo`` file from NeMo-Aligner.
-A full list of supported tasks can be found `here <https://github.com/EleutherAI/lm-evaluation-harness/blob/main/lm_eval/tasks/README.md>`_.
 Note that it is recommended, but not required, to unzip your ``.nemo`` file prior to running evaluations.

 .. code-block:: bash